info-201a-wi22/Clowny-Cloud-Fish/docs/p01-proposal.md

   Education enables individuals to build more prosperous lives and societies to achieve economic prosperity.
 In the modern world, education is closely intertwined with the Internet.
 The Internet enhances the educational experience in innumerable ways: it provides a wealth of information, increases opportunities for learning, and provides powerful tools to support the learning experience (Internet Society, 2017).

   However, the Internet’s educational benefits inherently create a disparity between students who have Internet access and those who do not.
 Not every student has equal access to the Internet.
 While an impressive 99 percent of US public schools have access to the Internet (NCES, n.d.), many developing nations struggle to provide even a traditional classroom education.
 In his book Outliers, author Malcolm Gladwell describes the biblically eponymous “Matthew Effect”- advantages compound gains while disadvantages compound losses (Gwinn, 2008).
-In the same vein, students with Internet access will further their education, while those without access will fall behind.
+In the same vein, students with Internet access will further their education, while those with minimal access will fall behind.
 This snowball effect can widen social and economic disparities amongst nations, social classes, and other groups.